rollingrhinoremix/rollingrhinoremix.github.io/docs-pacstall.md

 - Pacstall -R [Package Name] - This will remove an installed package from your system.
 - Pacstall -S [Package Name] - This will search to see if a package exists with that name
 - Pacstall -V - This will tell you which version of the package you have installed
-- Pacstall -H - This will provide you with other help commands for Pacstall.
+- Pacstall -h - This will provide you with other help commands for Pacstall.

 To upgrade your Pacstall packages, please use `rhino-update`, this will update Pacstall as well as all of the applications you have installed from it.